Ab initio study of the neutron and Fermi polarons on the lattice: Introduction

 \section{Introduction}

-The concept of a polaron, a single impurity interacting with a background sea of opposite-spin fermions, was first studied by Landau in the context of conduction electrons \cite{Landau_1933}, and is now a widely studied problem in many areas of physics such as ultracold atomic gases, condensed matter physics, and nuclear physics \cite{Massignan_Zaccanti_Bruun_2014, Franchini_Reticcioli_Setvin_etal_2021, Tajima_Moriya_Horiuchi_etal_2024}.
+The polaron, a quasiparticle first proposed by Landau and Pekar to describe conduction electrons amidst an ionic lattice \cite{Landau:1933, Landau:1948ijj} and more recently come to describe a single impurity interacting with a background sea of opposite-spin fermions \cite{Schirotzek:2009aa}, is now a widely studied problem in many areas of physics such as ultracold atomic gases, condensed matter physics, and nuclear physics \cite{Massignan:2014qug, Franchini:2021aa, Tajima:2023hsc}.
+It also presents an excellent opportunity to test quantum Monte Carlo (QMC) methods, as the extreme population imbalance leads to a severe fermion sign problem (see Fig.~\ref{fig:constrained}).

-In nuclear physics, the neutron polaron has been used to provide a constraint for energy-density functionals in the limit of extreme polarization \cite{Forbes_Gezerlis_Hebeler_etal_2014, Roggero_Mukherjee_Pederiva_2015} and the proton polaron could prove useful in the study of neutron stars, where a system consisting of a single proton immersed in a background of neutron matter provides insight on the neutron-rich region of the star's outer core \cite{ Kutschera_Wojcik_1993}.
-The physics governing an impurity also likely plays a role in the study of nuclei, which can exhibit exotic behavior such as neutron halo structures and alpha-particle clustering \cite{Zhou_Meng_Ring_etal_2010, Tanaka_Yang_Typel_etal_2021}.
+In nuclear physics, the neutron polaron has been used to provide a constraint for energy-density functionals in the limit of extreme polarization \cite{Forbes:2013ava, Roggero:2014cma} and the proton polaron could prove useful in the study of neutron stars, where a system consisting of a single proton immersed in a background of neutron matter provides insight on the neutron-rich region of the star's outer core \cite{Kutschera:1992ua, Roggero:2014cma, Tajima:2023gvu}.
+The physics governing an impurity also likely plays a role in the study of nuclei, which can exhibit exotic behavior such as neutron halo structures and $\alpha$-particle clustering \cite{Zhou:2009sp, Tanaka:2021oll}.

 While extremely neutron-rich matter is not accessible with terrestrial experiments, its study can be informed through the use of experiments in ultracold atomic gases.
-Due to the large negative scattering length of the s-wave neutron-neutron interaction, there is a natural comparison with studies of cold atoms which are able to tune the scattering length between particles through the use of Feshbach resonances \cite{Chin_Grimm_Julienne_etal_2010}.
-This has allowed a number of cold-atomic experiments to probe the Fermi polaron in different contexts \cite{Schirotzek_Wu_Sommer_etal_2009, Yan_Patel_Mukherjee_etal_2019, Fritsche_Baroni_Dobler_etal_2021}.
+Due to the large negative scattering length of the s-wave neutron-neutron interaction, there is a natural comparison with studies of cold atoms which are able to tune the scattering length between particles through the use of Feshbach resonances \cite{Chin:2010crf}.
+This has allowed a number of cold-atomic experiments to probe the Fermi polaron in different contexts \cite{Schirotzek:2009aa, Yan:2019oqn, Fritsche:2021bsr}.